ABOUT THE WorkLive Performance

 Using laughter and her own nude body as material, Ibarra uncovers the vexed relation racialized subjects have to not only one’s own skin, but also one’s own entanglements and knots (skeins) with whiteness and white womanhood.
 By using endurance-based laughter and filling a nylon cocoon with paradigmatic “white lady accoutrements” (blonde hair, ballet shoes, furs, pearls, and fake breasts), the performer visualizes and embodies the skein of race, negotiating the simultaneous joys and pains of subjection, abjection, and personhood.

-academic articles Review by Huffington Post
+Review by Huffington Post

 Best of 2016 in ARTFORUM